elear-solutions/docs/source/getting_started/zero_lag_media_edge/terminology_media.rst

    Network
       | In common words, a Network is the centralizing entity that connects all users (more particularly, Nodes) and allows them to share their Streams (Audio & Video) with one another.
-      | Network when connected, allows for real-time calls and, when disconnected, terminates all :term:`Channel` and :term:`Stream`.
+      | Network when connected, allows for real-time calls and, when disconnected, terminates all :term:`Channel` and Streams.

       | For example a Network could be named "⚽ watch party🎉🎉 at 7".
       | And once a network is created (by you), you can invite any number of users and they all can start sharing their streams.

       .. note:: Streams are not recordable (as yet).
 So, a stream can only be received when both the sender and receiver are online.

    Session